jordanterry/blog/_posts/2024-10-28-reusable-modules-easy-as-abi-lightning-blog.md

 ### `api`

-When we declare a dependency as an `api` we say that I want this dependency to be **consumed** by this module, but also be **produced** by it.
+When we declare a dependency as an `api` we are telling this dependency should be **consumed** by this module, but also be **produced** by it.

 ```groovy